chadriverae/Task-Queue-Visualized/README.md

 # Project Description
-In this project, I developed a circular doubly linked data structure to efficiently manage and cycle through a task queue, ensuring seamless task progression.
-To enhance understanding and presentation, I visualized the data structure using a pie chart generated with the matplotlib module, providing clear insights into the task distribution and flow within the system.
+In this project, I developed a Bidirectional linked list to manage and cycle through a task queue efficiently, ensuring seamless task progression.
+To enhance understanding and presentation, I visualized the data structure using a pie chart generated with the Matplotlib module, providing clear insights into the task distribution and flow within the system.
 <br/><br/>

 ![task-queue-demo1](https://github.com/user-attachments/assets/7282e840-c25e-4842-9dd9-563ef9990575)